-Cash received from exercises under all share-based payment arrangements for 2022, 2021 and 2020 was \$1.5 million, \$4.6 million and \$1.4 million, respectively.
-There was no actual tax benefit realized for the tax deductions from exercises of the share-based payment arrangements during 2022, 2021 or 2020.
+Cash received from exercises under all share-based payment arrangements for 2023, 2022 and 2021 was \$0.5 million, \$1.5 million and \$4.6 million, respectively.
+There was no actual tax benefit realized for the tax deductions from exercises of the share-based payment arrangements during 2023, 2022 or 2021.

 In December 2022, related to the Company's announcement of a reduction in workforce, further discussed in Note 10, certain vested stock options were modified to extend their exercise period from 90 days to 12 months.
 In addition, certain outstanding stock option and RSU grants received accelerated vesting as if the service period of the terminated employee continued for up to an additional 12-month period.
-Related to this, the Company will record expense totaling approximately \$1.0 million ratably from the announcement date through the date of termination with approximately \$0.4 million of that total being recognized during the twelve months ended December 31, 2022.
+Related to this, the Company recorded expense totaling approximately \$1.0 million ratably from the announcement date through the date of termination with approximately \$0.4 million of that total being recognized during the twelve months ended December 31, 2022 and an additional \$0.6 million being recognized during the twelve months ended December 31, 2023.